Lucretiel/kaydle/SPEC.md

 1. A KDL document is a list of Nodes.
 1. A KDL Node consists of a name, a list of 0 or more Arguments and 0 or more Properties, followed by an optional set of Children.
 Arguments and properties are separated by whitespace and may be interspersed, but semantically are separate.
 1. Children are a list of Nodes associated with some parent Node.
-1. A Node name is an Identifier-String.
+1. A Node name is an Identifier.
 1. A Node argument is any Value associated with a Node.
 Arguments are semantically ordered.
-1. A Property is a key-value pair associated with a Node, where the key is an Identifier-String and the value is any Value.
-Properties are semantically unordered (`a=1 b=2` is equivalent)
+1. A Property is a key-value pair associated with a Node, where the key is an Identifier and the value is any Value.
+Properties are semantically unordered (`a=1 b=2` is equivalent) and later property keys override earlier ones.
 1. A Value is any one of `null`, `true`, `false`, a number, or a String.
 1. KDL has 3 kinds of string: Quoted, Raw, and Identifier.
 All of these strings are considered semantically identical, but the language syntax specifies with types of strings may be used in which syntax positions.
    - For succinctness, `kaydle` defines the following hierarchy of strings: